 Best Beachfront Hotels in Dubrovnik for Families (2026)

 Dubrovnik's beaches are pebble, not sand.
 Get that out of the way first, because it changes what you pack (water shoes) and what you expect (no sandcastles).
+Nice has the same pebble setup with even warmer water (/france/nice/beach-access).
 What Dubrovnik does offer: crystal-clear Adriatic water you can see to the bottom of, sheltered bays safe for young swimmers, and beachfront hotels where you roll out of bed and onto the shore.
 We found five family-friendly hotels with direct beach access, from a 176 EUR/night three-star on Lapad peninsula to a 425 EUR/night five-star with private beach and kids club.
-The water is warm enough for swimming from mid-June through September (22-25Β°C).
+The water is warm enough for swimming from mid-June through September (22-25°C).
 This guide covers which beaches are best for small children, which hotels actually have beach access versus a 20-minute walk, and honest trade-offs on price.

 Dubrovnik Airport is 20 km south of the city.
 No rail connection, just buses and taxis.
 A taxi to Lapad costs 30-35 EUR.
-Renting a car is unnecessary unless you plan day trips to Montenegro or Korcula.
+Renting a car is unnecessary unless you plan day trips to Montenegro, Korcula, or Split (4 hours north, with sandy Bačvice beach).
 The Old Town is compact and entirely walkable, but the cobblestones are rough on strollers.
 Use a baby carrier inside the walls.
 The Pile Gate entrance has stairs.
 Lapad has flat promenades, gelato shops, and mini-markets.
 A family dinner at a Lapad restaurant costs 50-70 EUR for four, roughly half the price of Old Town tourist traps.
 For groceries, Konzum and Tommy supermarkets are everywhere.
 The city bus from Lapad to Old Town takes 15 minutes and costs 2 EUR per ride (kids under 6 free).

 Dubrovnik's beaches fall into three categories.
 Hotel beaches are attached to specific resorts and maintained to a higher standard, usually with showers, sun loungers (free or 5-10 EUR/day), and sometimes a bar.
 Sun Gardens and Rixos Premium both have their own stretches of coast.
 Public beaches like Copacabana in Babin Kuk are free, backed by cafes, and have shallow entries good for kids.
 Then there are rocky coves accessed by paths from the cliff roads, scenic but not suitable for young children.